jstoops/llm-engineer-lab/README.md

 The feature/training/inference (FTI) architecture is the ML system pattern used as the core architecure in the LLM pipeline design.
 The FTI pipelines act as logical layers and this high-level architecture is language-, framework-, platform-, and inftrastructure agnostic.

-The FTI pattern is followed to compute the features, train the model, and make predictions using 3 or more pipelines that have each have a clearly defined scope and interface.
+The FTI pattern is followed to compute the features, train the model, and make predictions using 3 or more pipelines that each have a clearly defined scope and interface.

-The data and feature pipelines scales horizontally based on CPU and RAM load, the training pipeline scales vertically by adding more GPUs, and the inference pipeline sales horizontally based on the number of client requests.
+The data and feature pipelines scales horizontally based on CPU and RAM load, the training pipeline scales vertically by adding more GPUs, and the inference pipeline scales horizontally based on the number of client requests.

 <img src="./content/FTI-Pipelines-Architecture.jpg" alt="Feature/training/inference (FTI) architecture" />